 - Stories drive creative solutions.
 Stories encourage the team to think critically and creatively about how to best solve for an end goal.

 - Stories create momentum.
-With each passing story the development team enjoys a small challenges and a small win, driving momentum.
+With each passing story, the development team enjoys a small challenge and a small win, driving momentum.